anwarmagribi/image-video-downloader/README.md

 ## Potential Issues

--API Changes: Changes in the YouTube API or Google Images API might cause the downloader functions to break.
+- API Changes: Changes in the YouTube API or Google Images API might cause the downloader functions to break.
--Network Issues: The program may encounter issues if there's an unstable internet connection.
+- Network Issues: The program may encounter issues if there's an unstable internet connection.
--File Permissions: In certain environments, there might be issues with file permissions when trying to save downloads.
+- File Permissions: In certain environments, there might be issues with file permissions when trying to save downloads.
--Rate Limiting: Excessive use of APIs might trigger rate limiting.
+- Rate Limiting: Excessive use of APIs might trigger rate limiting.
--Compatibility: The script's compatibility with future versions of Python or its dependencies is not guaranteed.
+- Compatibility: The script's compatibility with future versions of Python or its dependencies is not guaranteed.
--First three images downloaded may display unrelated icons.
+- First three images downloaded may display unrelated icons.
 These can be saftely deleted.

 ## License